Investment Office · · 19 min read

 Technology thresholds.
 For AI-enabled deals specifically: What level of technology maturity is acceptable?
 What deployment timeline is too long?
 What efficiency claims require verification before you proceed?

-Behavioural, such as lawyers or consultants, red lines.
+Behavioural red lines.
 What buyer behaviours during negotiation would cause you to exit regardless of economics?
 Dishonesty?
 Disrespect toward your team?
 Failure to meet commitments?

 Write these down.
 Share them with your M&A advisor.
 Revisit them whenever you feel yourself rationalising terms that would have been unacceptable at the start.

 Research on negotiation suggests one powerful reframing technique: Ask yourself, "If I hadn't invested so much already, would I still be pursuing this deal on these terms?"
-If the answer is no, the terms are probably unacceptable—your prior investment is clouding your judgment.
+If the answer is no, the terms are probably unacceptable — your prior investment is clouding your judgment.

 How to Exit Gracefully

 If you decide to walk away, how you exit matters.
-A graceful departure preserves relationships, protects your reputation, and keeps the door open for future conversations—whether with the same buyer or others.
+A graceful departure preserves relationships, protects your reputation, and keeps the door open for future conversations — whether with the same buyer or others.

 Exit early when possible.
 The longer you wait, the more acrimonious the exit becomes.
 If you identify deal-killers, act quickly.
 Dragging out a doomed process damages both parties.